robwatsongtr/animals-CRUD/README.md

 # animals-CRUD
 MERN stack CRUD app demonstrator, stores the name of an animal and whether or not it's endangered.
+You can Create a new animal, Update its name or status, read the full contents of the databasd, or delete an animal.

 Uses the MERN stack, MongoDB Atlas, Express, React, Node.